danbev/learning-ai/notes/lora.md

 decompose the weight matrix and train the smaller matrices instead and it will have the same effect.

+Initially A is initialized randomly using a Gaussian/normal distribution.
+Then B is initialized to 0.
+So the product of A and B is zero to begin with.
+Then ΔW is scaled by α/r where α is a scaling constant.

 ### Fine tuning
 When we train a model from scratch it looks something like this:
 ```